The Elate Edit

 Warm: yellow or golden in skin, green veins

 At the end of the day, you get to decide what beauty is to you and you can wear whatever eyeshadow colour that makes you feel like your best self.
 Create your own refillable palette of sustainable eyeshadow colours that bring you joy.

 I hope you take the opportunity to step a little outside your comfort zone and explore some new sustainable eyeshadow colours that you may not normally choose.
-If you want more assistance choosing a sustainable eyeshadow colour or exploring colours to suit your undertone, hair colour or eye colours, book an Online Beauty Consultation.
-During this 30 minute beauty consultation, you will meet virtually with myself, or another experienced Elate Makeup Artist to support you in selecting shades, colours and products that work with your beauty style.
+If you want more assistance choosing a sustainable eyeshadow colour or exploring colours to suit your undertone, hair colour or eye colours, reach out to our customer support team.
+They would be happy to assist you in finding the ideal shades for all your beauty essentials.